vertan/erlStream/README.md

 cd path/to/erlStream
 make start_client
 ```
-When started, enter the server address at the prompt and press <kbd>RETURN</kbd>.
+When started, enter the server address, the port and press the button.